gkmngrgn/dosh-core/README.md

 ### BUT DO YOU USE THIS PROJECT YOURSELF?

-Yes, I use multiple operating systems with different shells, and I'm too tired to write my scripts in multiple languages.
+Yes, of course.
+I use multiple operating systems with different shells, and I'm too tired to write my scripts in multiple languages.
 This is why I created this project.

+### BUT YOU COULD USE MAKEFILE, CMAKE, OR ANOTHER SIMILAR TOOL.

+They are typically used to build and package software for distribution and are more geared towards building and managing software projects, while Dosh is more focused on running tasks from the command line.
+They serve different purposes and are not directly comparable.
+I keep these rules in mind:

+- If I need to add a paragraph to the `README.md` file to explain how to configure the development environment and need to run some commands on my local, write a DOSH task named `setup` instead, and then add just one sentence: "You can start development with a magic command: dosh setup."
+Or better yet, tell the contributors to type `dosh help` to see all available tasks.

+- If I don't want to create a project or repository for my personal tasks, I create `dosh.lua` in my home folder and write my tasks directly.
+For example, I have a task named `git-sync` that pulls the latest changes from the remote server or warns me if there's a conflict in the repository.

+- If I need a command alias but also need to run the command in Windows and Mac OS X, or in powershell and zsh, DOSH makes it simple.

+### WHY DOESN'T THIS PROJECT HAVE `DOSH.LUA`?

+Because there's `pyproject.toml` and I use `poetry`.
+The other reason is that I don't want to create a circular dependency.

 ### WHY DOESN'T DOSH HAVE ANY REMOVE COMMAND?

 Because it's too dangerous!
 I don't use any remove command in my scripts indeed.
 If you really need a remove command, you can run it with `cmd.run`.
 But remember, contributors of this project don't guarantee anything.

 ## CONTRIBUTION